Deutsche Boerse CEO to step down amid insider trading probe

-FRANKFURT (Reuters) - Deutsche Boerse’s embattled chief executive Carsten Kengeter is stepping down amid continuing allegations of insider trading, the German exchange operator announced on Thursday.
+FRANKFURT (Reuters) - Deutsche Boerse’s embattled chief executive Carsten Kengeter is stepping down amid continuing allegations of insider trading, the German exchange operator announced on Thursday, hours before the company issued a profit warning.

-The decision came at an extraordinary meeting of the supervisory board.
+Deutsche Boerse’s supervisory board accepted Kengeter’s offer to resign at an extraordinary meeting on Thursday.
 No successor was named, and Kengeter will stay on until there’s a transition plan.

 Deutsche Boerse said that the resignation was “in order to allow the company to focus its energy back onto clients, business and growth and to avoid further burdens caused by the ongoing investigation”.